makask/odin-admin-dashboard/README.md

 # odin-admin-dashboard

 Web design layout exercise provided by Project Odin.
-The design of this page is provided by project odin and the main task is to achieve a result as similar as possible to the given design using html, css and javascript.
+The design of this page is provided by project odin and the main task is to achieve a result as similar as possible to the given design using html and css.
 The main purpose of this task was to use the css grid to achieve as similar a goal as possible to the given design.

 Page is not responsive.